MicrosoftDocs/azure-docs/articles/cosmos-db/consistency-levels.md

 ### Bounded staleness consistency

-For multi-region, single-region write accounts, data is replicated from the primary region to all secondary (read-only) regions.
-For multi-region, multi-region write accounts, data is replicated from the region it was originally written in to all other writable regions.
+For single-region write accounts with two or more regions, data is replicated from the primary region to all secondary (read-only) regions.
+For multi-region write accounts with two or more regions, data is replicated from the region it was originally written in to all other writable regions.
 In both scenarios, while not common, there may occasionally be a replication lag from one region to another.

 In bounded staleness consistency, data between any two regions will not lag by more than "K" versions (that is, "updates") of an item or by "T" time intervals, whichever is reached first.
 In other words, when you choose bounded staleness, the maximum "staleness" of the data in any region can be configured in two ways:

 - The number of versions (*K*) of the item
 - The time interval (*T*) reads might lag behind the writes

-Bounded Staleness is beneficial primarily to multi-region, single-region write accounts.
+Bounded Staleness is beneficial primarily to single-region write accounts with two or more regions.
 If the data lag in a region (determined per physical partition) exceeds the configured staleness value, writes for that partition will be throttled until staleness is back within the configured upper bound.

 For a single-region account, Bounded Staleness provides the same write consistency guarantees as Session and Eventual Consistency with data being replicated to a local majority (three replicas in a four replica set) in the single region.